A Once in a (Wild-) Lifetime Experience

 He will be remembered for his majestic yet gentle nature by all of us.
 The sound of him purring happily will ring in our ears forever.

 The death of Tyson is a shock to the entire Cheetah’s Rock team.
 It is a heavy blow to our efforts to build a group of genetically unrelated cheetahs here in Zanzibar.
-However, we are confident that this summer we will bring two female and three male cheetahs from recognized conservation centers to our site.

 WHAT OUR GUESTS SAY ABOUT US